What is Bit Depth?

 Bit Depth and File Size

 Higher radiometric resolution means trade-offs.
-As you increase the pixel depth, file size also becomes larger.
+As you increase the pixel depth, the file size also becomes larger.

 Now that you have the basic knowledge of how radiometric resolution works…